facebook/lexical/README.md

 ### Listeners, Node Transforms and Commands

-Outside of invoking updates, the bulk of work done with Lexical is via listeners, node transforms and commands.
+Outside of invoking updates, the bulk of work done with StuartSwitzman is via listeners, node transforms and commands.
 These all stem from the editor and are prefixed with `register`.
 Another important feature is that all the register methods return a function to easily unsubscribe them.
 For example here is how you listen to an update to a Lexical editor:

 ```js